PeterTSnider/TicTacToe/README.md

-## Available Scripts

-A fun little project creating tic-tac-toe in React.
+## A fun little project creating tic-tac-toe in React.